Getting Started

 cargo install runt

-- jq is a command-line JSON processor:
+- jq is a command-line JSON processor.
+Install with:

 - Ubuntu: